mtagda/transfer-learning-fashion-dataset/README.md

 # transfer-learning-fashion-dataset
-Applying Few shot / Transfer Learning on Fashion Product Images Dataset​ from Kaggle
+Applying Transfer Learning on Fashion Product Images Dataset from Kaggle

 ## Getting started: downloading the data
 The best way to download the dataset is to use the kaggle API (see https://github.com/Kaggle/kaggle-api#datasets).
 Then, you can simply download the .zip file using the following command: